 What is a functional resume?
-Its Format and Definition
+Functional resume Definition and Format

 A functional resume is a resume which emphasizes skills and accomplishments in order of their importance.
 This is rather than the order of occurrence.
 This type of resume is particularly preferred by a large number of job seekers with specific interest to new jobs and also by those who have been changing careers frequently.
 This is because they will not have to list their last position of work or even the company.
 In this process it is hard to notice how they have been changing careers.
 Though this resume format is preferred by most job seekers, it is least preferred by employers; they have to read it keenly so that they can have an idea of your former position and your consistency in a given profession.
 When a particular job ad has not specified the use of a particular format, you have the freedom to choose any one of the resume formats available.
 You should note that the functional resume can be a game changer for specific groups of people.